Who are the 2023 versions of last year's breakout fantasy football stars?

 This season's A.J.
 Brown/Amari Cooper/Christian Kirk: DJ Moore

-Cooper, Brown and Kirk were veteran WRs who took their game to a new level after an offseason team change.
+Brown, Cooper and Kirk were veteran WRs who took their games to a new level after an offseason team change.

 We already made the Jalen Hurts/Justin Fields comp, so it stands to reason that a big leap from Fields would bode well for DJ Moore being this year's version of 2022 A.J.
 Brown (fantasy's No. 6-scoring WR).
 Same as with Brown this time last year, it's reasonable to worry that Moore might struggle for enough volume in a run-heavy offense to allow a top-10 fantasy campaign, but it's possible Chicago follows Philly's lead and balances out the playcalling while making a big leap in scoring.
 Moore has always seen large target shares (24%-plus each of the past four seasons) but has never been a much of a TD scorer (over four TDs once in his career), the latter of which will need to change if he will get to Brown's level in 2023.